-During fiscal 2012, the Mobile Telephone Networks Group, or MTN Group, in Africa accounted for 17% of our total revenue compared with 14% in fiscal 2011 and 17% in fiscal 2010.
+During fiscal 2013, the MTN Group in Africa accounted for 25% of our total revenue compared with 17% in fiscal 2012 and 14% in fiscal 2011.
 We have entered into separate and distinct contracts with MTN Group as well as separate arrangements with MTN Group subsidiaries.
-None of such other contracts on an individual basis are material to our operations.
-The loss of all MTN Group business could adversely affect our results of operations, cash flows and financial position.
+During fiscal 2013, revenue from Verizon Wireless accounted for 11% of our total revenue.
+The loss of all or a substantial portion of MTN Group's business or of Verizon Wireless' business could adversely affect our results of operations, cash flows and financial position.